ace-dent/demo-toybox/NOVA2024/readme.md

 01:00 Grateful to Dave for guidance on exporting [rom](http://www.sizecoding.org/wiki/PICO-8#Tiny_ROM_Export), is PXA compressed.
 May be able to some scrolling.
 Now I have cut a release ROM, will try to go a bit further.
 09:10 Around 2am, satisified I can pack a nicer scrolling logo; will start to back-port the hacked together version.
 09:40 Tweaking scrolling function using sine to get a nice back-and-forth oscillation.
+10:00 Finally happy with how this little demo looks.
+Now size coding to check we can fit!